DivanteLtd/pimcore5-clipboard/README.md

 * Pimcore with Clipboard Bundle
     * first step - find your products
         * exactly the same as in Pimcore Native
-    * second step - add them to the Clipboard
+    * second step - add them to the Clipboard (right click on the product on a grid or tree, then select "Add to Clipboard")
-    * third step - go to Clipboard and make some actions
+    * third step - go to Clipboard (menu Tools/Clipboard) and make some actions
     * forth step
         * exactly the same as in Pimcore Native
     * :+1: